 In recent years Kilnsey Park has set about becoming one of the most sustainable businesses in the UK.
 You can view our Sustainability Policy by clicking here.

-As well as generating all its electricity from hydropower, the shop and café are heated using water source heat pumps and solar panels have been installed.
+The first hydropower energy scheme was installed by William Roberts, grandfather of the current owner, in 1933.
+As well as the business generating all its electricity from renewable technology including solar panels, the on-site café and holiday cottages are heated using water source heat pumps.
 To find out more about our renewable energy click here.

-Kilnsey Park Estate is a member of the Green Tourism Scheme and we are currently awaiting our grading.
+Kilnsey Park Estate is a member of the Green Tourism Scheme and has been awarded the top grading of Green Tourism Gold.

 Each year we nominate a charity to fundraise for.
-In previous years recipients have included Water Aid and the Nepal Earthquake Disaster Fund.
-Our current charity in the Alzheimers Society.
+In previous years recipients have included Water Aid, the Nepal Earthquake Disaster Fund and the Alzheimers Society.

 Kilnsey Park welcomes many groups and schools who come to learn about its green energy and conservation work.
 To find out more about group visits click here.